carlan/docker-training/docs/docker_basics.md

 ### A short story

-A little story first.
 Back in time, we used to have a server attached to an application, so for every application we developed, we needed to build and configure a server for it.
-If we have 2 applications, we needed 2 servers and the whole configuration for them.
+If we have 2 applications, we needed 2 servers.
 I'm talking about networking, backup, operating system installation and configuration too.
-It's time consuming, resource consuming and money consuming.
+It was time consuming, resource consuming and money consuming.

 Later on, virtualization was the thing.
 I'm refering to the virtualization as a method of divide the system resources between different applications...